What Learning To Squirt Taught Me About My Body

 I didn’t have an orgasm until I was nearly 20 — and I certainly didn’t know much about squirting.
 When I’d have intercourse, there would be little spurts of fluid that came out of me, but I assumed it was pee and I would be very embarrassed by it and hold it in.
 I thought squirting was just a porn thing — a snazzy trick only special women were able to do, like how only certain people can curl their tongue into a clover.

-Shortly after I started having orgasms, I remember perusing a porn website and seeing a pop-up that advertised an educational series on squirting.
+Shortly after I became orgasmic, I remember perusing a porn website and seeing a pop-up that advertised an educational series on squirting.
 I figured it was some marketing ploy, but being curious, I clicked on it anyway and watched the first video.
 A friendly, faceless male voice welcomed me as diagrams and cross sections of a vulva faded in and out.
 “Most women can squirt!” he assured me.
 I still wasn’t convinced.

 When I was 21, I began working at a sex toy shop in Manhattan.
 The job required me to spend two weeks in training, where I learned things about sex that I had never even heard or imagined before.
 When we got to the subject of squirting, my ears perked up, and since I had a real teacher as opposed to a random internet video at my disposal, all my questions came pouring out.